jasons559/Company-Network-Design-and-Implementation-Lab/README.md

 <h2>Description</h2>
-<p>In this project, I designed an enterprise network for a trading floor support center.
-The network design connects six departments,across three floors within the building.
+<p>In this project, I designed and configured an enterprise network for a trading floor support center.
+The network design connects six departments, across three floors within the building.
 Each floor consists of two departments, with 120 expected users per department.
-The goal of this project, was to design a hierarchical network model to meet current business needs, and future expansion, while incorporating redundancy at each layer.</p>
+The goal of this project was to design a hierarchical network model, to meet current business needs and future expansion, while incorporating redundancy at each layer.</p>

 <b>Network components:</b>8 switches, 2 routers, 2 ISPS, DNS, DHCP, and E-mail servers